What1s1ove/bs-content-challenge/js-and-everyday-data-structures/js-and-everyday-data-structures.md

 </ul>
 ```

-Have you noticed how we reused all the structures we learned about above? 🙂
+Have you noticed how we reused all the structures we have just learned about? 🙂

 Using data structures and their combinations is a very *powerful* tool that is very much *appreciated* among developers.